-I use Parabola Linux on a Penguin Pro.
+I use Arch Linux on a Penguin Pro.

 I also have a 2007 MacBook which runs Arch Linux.
 I was surprised that I was able to get the OS installed (I used the guide on the Arch Wiki).
 I'm waiting for coreboot to support replacing the bios so I can take a shot at really bricking it.

 I've set up the XFCE-dusk as the gtk-theme so that everything has a dark look to match with the text environment.
-I try to maintain this look in applications that I use (for example, by using high contrast mode in LibreOffice and the Blank Your Monitor extension in firefox).
+I try to maintain this look in applications that I use.

 I set the wallpaper in X using

-I have a small script that chooses a random wallpaper
+.xinitrc.
+I have a small script that chooses a random wallpaper from a

 directory of images to pass into the program, so that my wallpaper